Melaniemlg/Site_mel/content/portfolio/lpm/karl-lagerfeld.md

 *This fiction evokes the childhood of Karl Lagerfeld, a tireless designer who ruled the fashion world for over sixty years*.
-*It is followed by a biography and an illustrated primer, to tell the story of the inventiveness of an extraordinary designer*.
+*It is followed by a Q&A biography and an illustrated primer, to tell the story of the inventiveness of an extraordinary designer*.